dipdup-io/stone-packaging/docs/pages/usage/parameters.md

 ## Key Components

-The Stone Prover parameter file contains several important components that configure various aspects of the proving process.
-Let's examine each of these key components:
+The Stone Prover parameter file contains several critical components that configure various parts of the proving process.
+These are the essential elements:

 ### Field Prime

-The `field_prime` parameter defines the prime field over which the STARK proof is constructed.
-This is typically a large prime number that determines the security level of the proof.
+The prime field that the STARK proof is created upon is defined by the field_prime argument.
+The proof's level of security is usually determined by this big prime number.

 Example:
 ```json